Russian raids repeatedly hit Syrian Turkmen areas, Moscow's data shows

 Turkish President Tayyip Erdogan has repeatedly said this week that there are no Islamic State militants in Latakia and the area just to the north, which have been targeted by both Russian bombardment and Syrian government forces.
 He said 300 moderate Syrian rebels, including many Turkmen, had been killed in over a month.

-Turkmen have lived in northwest Syria since traveling there to fight as part of a Muslim campaign against European crusaders in the Middle Ages.
+Turkmen have lived in northwest Syria since travelling there to fight as part of a Muslim campaign against European crusaders in the Middle Ages.

 Officials estimate 300,000 Turkmen used to live in northern Latakia but Murat Kavakdan, Syria coordinator for the IHH Humanitarian Relief Foundation, said as few as 25,000 remain as a result of Syria’s four-year-civil war, which has displaced more than six million people.